-Parts 1 through 9 and Part 12 may be subject to more than one discount.
-In such case, the order of discounts shall be (1) annual mileage, (2) multi-car, (3) anti-theft, and (4) class 15.
-The discount shall be rounded to the nearest dollar after each application.

-3. Apply the appropriate merit rating adjustment to the premium developed in step 2.
+- a.
+Refer to Rule 19 for a definition of the available discounts.
+Refer to the Miscellaneous Rating Factor page in the Rate Section to identify the discount rates. - b.
+Parts 1-9 and 12 may be subject to more than one discount.
+In such case, the order of the discounts shall be (1) annual mileage, (2) multi-car, (3) anti-theft, (4) continuous coverage, (5) low frequency, and (6) class 15.
+The discount shall be rounded to the nearest dollar after each application. - 5.
+Apply the appropriate merit rating adjustment in accordance with Rule 56 to the premium developed in steps 1-4. - 6.
+Determine premium for parts 10 and 11, if applicable, using appropriate limits and premiums reflected on the Miscellaneous Rating Factors page (RS-2).